-These Mini Vegan Baklava Cups are like the holidays to your taste buds.
+These mini baklava cups are like the holidays to your taste buds.
 Flavors of cinnamon, cloves, and orange zest with an oat and almond flour base…can you taste it yet?!
 So delicious.
 And it’s not even the holidays yet but who said we can’t have all the flavors of the holidays year round?
 Especially with all that is going on in this world today, I think we deserve to feel a little bit of the holidays right now.
 Baklava cups make a great appetizer or mini dessert for your next gathering.

 I made these because I was craving some baklava but did not want all the extra sugar and butter (although, SO delicious).
 I've never made baklava before because, well, I have my mom who makes some AMAZING baklava.
-So I decided to ask her how she makes it, then, created a healthy-ish version of this in cute little cups.
+I asked her how she makes it, then, created a healthier version of this in cute little cups.
 I have made this 4 times within 2 weeks because my 3 year old kept requesting to make them with me (hence no pictures of the process and ingredients...except with him 🙂 !).

 - Oat flour